Population and Distribution:

 In their literature, there are many poems handed down orally.
 According to those, they are confident that their ancestors were born from cucurbit.
 This also affects their music.
 Many musical instruments are formed from cucurbit.
 Lusheng, a wind instrument constructed from bamboo and a gourd is their favorite.

-The Spring Festival is regarded as the grandest days which are called 'Kuota' in their language and can be divided into the great year and the lesser year.
+The Chinese New Year is regarded as the grandest days which are called 'Kuota' in their language and can be divided into the great year and the lesser year.
 The great year, from the first day to the fourth of the first lunar month, is celebrated especially for women and the other one from the ninth day to the eleventh, for men.
 The 'full year' indicates the twelfth day of that month and is celebrated by all the people.

 This is derived from an old custom.
 Long ago, the men hunted afar and could not arrive home by the start of the New Year.
 When they returned, women would celebrate the New Year again with them.
 On the first day, they hurry to carry the first barrel of 'new water' that is the token of happiness, then worship their ancestors, and feed oxen with tender grass; on the third day, they visit each other with gifts of food, singing and dancing; after the 'full year' they hold various activities like swinging and playing the peg-top.
 This will last till the fifteenth day.